rebeccalperez/ST131_Transmission_Dynamics_SG/README.md

 In this prospective cohort study, we adopted a longitudinal, One Health sampling approach to identify the transmission pathways of
 E. coli ST131 as a gut colonising strain in households.
 We quantified the carriage duration and acquisition risks of E. coli ST131 via Markov models and mapped transmission events using both epidemiological and genomic data.
-Further, we conducted univariate and multivariate analysis of risk factors associated with *E. coli* ST131 carriage and with carrier status (persistent, intermittent).
+Further, we conducted univariate and multivariate analysis of risk factors associated with *E. coli* ST131 carriage and with carrier status and subgroup classification.

 ## Main analysis: